Trump signs executive order to shut down U.S. Department of Education

 Date Posted: 3/20/2025 | Author: Kate Johanns

-Surrounded by children in private school uniforms, President Donald Trump signed an executive order Thursday afternoon to close the U.S. Department of Education.
+Surrounded by children in private school uniforms, President Donald Trump (R) signed an executive order Thursday afternoon to close the U.S. Department of Education.
 White House press secretary Karoline Leavitt acknowledged earlier in the day that shutting the agency completely down would require congressional action and that a smaller version of the agency would still be required to handle “critical functions.”

 In his opening remarks, Trump introduced new U.S. Secretary of Education Linda McMahon as “hopefully the last secretary of education.”
 Texas Gov. Greg Abbott (R), Lt.
-Gov. Dan Patrick (R), and Attorney General Ken Paxton (R) were all present, along with Florida Gov. Ron DeSantis (R) and Iowa Gov. Kim Reynolds (R)—both of whom have instituted education efforts Abbott has tried to replicate in Texas, including voucher programs.
+Gov. Dan Patrick (R), and Attorney General Ken Paxton (R) were all present, along with Florida Gov. Ron DeSantis (R) and Iowa Gov. Kim Reynolds (R)—both of whom have instituted education efforts Abbott has tried to replicate in Texas, including private school voucher programs.

 Trump’s remarks were a litany of the “failures” of American public schools, then a promise that the critical functions of the agency would be “redistributed” to other agencies.